akhilbalakrishnan22/Javascript-Calculator/README.md

 # Javascript-Calculator
-Basic calculator wit neumorphism design using HTML, CSS and Javascript
+Basic calculator with neumorphism design using HTML, CSS and Javascript